-The rising of Christ from the dead is at the heart of the Christian message.
-If Jesus is not alive, our message is in vain and our lives are without hope.
-Alistair Begg explains the importance of the resurrection of Christ and that it demands a response from all in the sermons below.
+Jesus’ resurrection from the dead is at the heart of Christianity.
+If He is not alive, our message is in vain, and our lives are without lasting hope.
+In the following selection of sermons, Alistair Begg explains the importance of Christ’s resurrection and why it demands a response from all.

-Christians today celebrate Easter Sunday with joy, knowing that the Lord Jesus is risen, but eyewitnesses to the event weren’t immediately sure what had happened.
-The description they provided is based primarily on evidence, not emotion, and we must employ both faith and reason to understand it.
-Using the Apostle John’s account of the resurrection, Alistair Begg encourages us to thoughtfully consider the scriptural record and to respond in faith, affirming that “He is risen indeed!”
+Christians today celebrate Easter Sunday with joy, knowing that the Lord Jesus is risen.
+But eyewitnesses to the event weren’t immediately sure what had happened!
+The description they provided is based primarily on evidence, not emotion, which means that we must employ both faith and reason to understand it.
+Using the apostle John’s account of the resurrection, Alistair Begg encourages us to thoughtfully consider the scriptural record and to respond in faith, affirming, “He is risen indeed!”

-The foundation for all Christian faith and teaching – and the source of all meaning in life – can be found in the resurrection of Jesus Christ from the dead.
-Alistair Begg draws these truths from a key passage in 1 Corinthians 15 and explains how the good news of the Gospel must include both a dying Savior and a risen, living Lord.
-Our understanding of Jesus’ resurrection forms the basis from which we each answer two important questions: Do I believe in Jesus? and Do I belong to Him?.
+The foundation for all Christian faith and teaching and the source of all meaning in life is found in the resurrection of Jesus Christ from the dead.
+In this message, Alistair Begg grounds these truths in a key passage in 1 Corinthians 15, explaining how the good news of the Gospel must include both a dying Savior and a risen, living Lord.
+Our understanding of Jesus’ resurrection forms the basis from which we each answer two important questions: Do I believe in Jesus, and do I belong to Him?